 - Strengthen local government and local NGOs through technology transfer.

 The project will run for 3 years and the Foundation has pledged over DKK 37 million toward the partnership.
-As part of the project, UNICEF will use tTEM technology to locate water in the underground.
-The technology is also being used by Water Mission in the Foundation’s other refugee community project in Ethiopia.

 The beneficiaries will be 31 communities in: